codemyth/java-json-transform/README.md

 ##Up and Running
-Proteus has no configuration.
-It can be added to any existing java project, by just adding it to the build path

-- Download proteus-core and add it as source or jar to any java project
 - Get an instance of proteus client and start transforming JSONs
 ```
 // get an instance of proteus client